imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/README.md

 ## Software and Hardware requirements
 BEHAV3D_Tumor Profiler runs in a [Google Colab notebook](https://colab.research.google.com/drive/1JI7ysqFf3tvdi6Df4YUsSZ8RbuXw8wba?usp=sharing), so no specific hardware is required to run the pipeline.
 If you desire to run the R scripts, you can run them R studio or from command line.
 The pipeline was tested Windows 10 with R version 4.3.3.

 The main hardware requirements are for Imaris image processing before using the pipeline, which could require decent hardware.
-The BEHAV3D_Tumor Profiler analysis pipeline can be run on any decent computer
+The BEHAV3D_Tumor Profiler analysis pipeline can be run on any decent computer.
+In BEHAV3D Tumor Profiler v2.0 you can now use Trackmate analysis as input for the [colab pipeline](https://colab.research.google.com/drive/1_Wwcn6dqb0Ibhehn_E-38-XfuJQ9JuXZ?authuser=3#scrollTo=77wvnGCEmaAR)

 For image analysis, the Imaris analysis software v.
 9.6 was emlployed and we made use of a workstation with the following specs:
 | | |